aditore/textEditor/README.md

 ## Usage

-Upon loading on the deployed Heroku page, click on the text editing section and type to see the code editor in action.
+Upon loading on the deployed Heroku page, click on the text<br>
+editing section and type to see the code editor in action.
 Once the</br>
-editor has lost focused on itself, jate database within IndexedDB will store the typed out text into itself.
+editor has lost focused on itself, jate database within IndexedDB</br>
+will store the typed out text into itself.
 Upon page reload</br>
 the text can be found rendered and still there.</br>

-When clicking the install button, a window will prompt and ask if the user would like to download the progressive web application.<br>
+When clicking the install button, a window will prompt and ask if</br>
+the user would like to download the progressive web application.<br>
-Select yes and an icon will appear on the desktop and allow the user to access the text editor at anytime, even while offline!</br>
+Select yes and an icon will appear on the desktop and allow the user</br>
+to access the text editor at anytime, even while offline!</br>
 The text editor will function the same offline as it will online!</br>

-_Picture of the application while offline_
+_Picture of the application while offline_</br>
 ![textEditorOffline](./client/src/images/textEditor.png)

 ## Credits